mattcarlotta/nvi/README.md

 git clone git@github.com:mattcarlotta/nvi-bin.git && cd nvi-bin

-# build for production & install in a directory (should be recognized by the shell $PATH)
+# build for production and install in a directory (should be recognized by the shell $PATH)
 make install DIR=<directory>
 ```